Spratm-Asleaf/Pilot-Vehicle/Autonomous Driving/[1] Install PSOPT/Readme.md

 ColPack.pc
 ````

-Then, you can run the following commands to download, compile and install PSOPT.
+## Finally, you can run the following commands to download, compile, and install PSOPT.

 ````
 git clone https://github.com/PSOPT/psopt.git